arjunsharma1511/modules/README.md

 # modules
-these are modules here for performing hacking

-donot use AI tools for hacking purposes if you are giving a exam thats monitored
+these are modules here for performing hacking sign in first if you are using AI tools donot use AI tools for hacking purposes if you are giving a exam thats monitored or has screen sharing on